GiovanniBaccichet/ANT-net/README.md

 3. **Additional Requirements**
    - Sufficient resources (CPU, RAM, and storage) to run the Proxmox environment and the planned virtual machines - in the base config, at least 8 CPU cores and 16 GB RAM.
    - Access to a computer or device with Terraform installed (<img src="https://www.terraform.io/img/logo.png" style="width:15px;"> [Terraform installation guide](https://developer.hashicorp.com/terraform/tutorials)).
-   - SSH keys configured for secure access to Proxmox and other virtual machines.
+   - SSH keys for secure access to Proxmox and other virtual machines will be configured in the next step.

 4. **Terraform Environment**
    - Terraform (version 1.9.8 or later, tested with version 1.9.8).